-In accordance with Regulation of Bank Indonesia, Bank's Tier-1 Capital should be minimum IDR 1 trillion in order to run foreign exchange business.
+In accordance with Regulation of Bank of Indonesia, Bank's Tier-1 Capital has been augmented to IDR 3 trillion by December 2022, in order to run foreign exchange business.

 3. Bank of India (Tanzania) Ltd and Bank of India (Uganda) Ltd - Subsidiary: